 Venture capital

-Venture capitalists (VCs) put money into early-stage businesses to help them grow.
+Venture capitalists (VCs) put money into early-stage businesses to help them grow, typically (but not exclusively) in sectors such as life sciences, IT, and FinTech.

 As well as money, businesses can expect strategic advice from an experienced new board member.